dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/firstandlastorderiddate.md

 Use case
 --------
-The goal of the exercise is to get Every customer with their first order ID/date and last order ID/date .
+The goal of the exercise is to get every customer with their first order ID/date and last order ID/date .

 Pre-requisites
 -------------